Drawing to the Screen

 And here is our browser rendering this very web page (it’s fullly interactive—after clicking on it to focus, you should be able to scroll with the down arrow):This is the full browser source code, cross-compiled to JavaScript and running in an iframe.
 Click “restart” to choose a new web page to render, then “start” to render it.
 Subsequent chapters will include one of these at the end of the chapter so you can see how it improves.

-Next, we’ll make this browser work on English text, with all its complexities of variable width characters, line layout, and formatting.
+Next, we’ll make this browser work on English text, handling complexities like variable-width characters, line layout, and formatting.

 Close